How to Switch HVAC Software Without Losing Your Mind: A Step-by-Step Migration Guide (2026)

 What you will not lose

 - Customer data.
-Names, addresses, phone numbers, email addresses, and equipment records export cleanly from every major FSM and import without significant issues.
+Names, addresses, phone numbers, email, and equipment records export cleanly from every major FSM.

 - Job history.
-Historical job records, including dates, service types, technician assignments, and invoice totals, export as CSV from all major platforms.
+Dates, service types, technician assignments, and invoice totals export as CSV.

 - Invoice records.
-Paid and unpaid invoice data exports cleanly.
-For accounting purposes, your QuickBooks or accounting platform already contains the authoritative record, the FSM export is supplemental.
+QuickBooks already holds the authoritative record.
+The FSM export is supplemental.

-- Photos stored in CompanyCam.
-If your team uses CompanyCam for job photos (which you should), those photos live in CompanyCam, not in your FSM, and are unaffected by the migration.
+- Photos in CompanyCam.
+Photos live in CompanyCam, not your FSM, and are unaffected.

 What you will lose

 - Automation rules.
-Follow-up sequences, review request triggers, estimate reminder automations, and workflow rules must be rebuilt from scratch in the new platform.
+Follow-up sequences, review request triggers, and workflow rules must be rebuilt from scratch.

 The Cost of Not Switching

 The switching cost is real, bounded, and one-time.
-The cost of staying on the wrong platform is diffuse, ongoing, and compounds each year.
-Run the math before your next contract renewal.
+The cost of staying on the wrong platform compounds every year.

 Frequently Asked Questions